uoregon-libraries/ripple/README.md

 Ripple
 ======

+**NOTE**: Ripple is no longer maintained or supported by the University of Oregon Libraries.

 Ripple is an interactive audience response system that allows presenters to survey audience members in real time communication through their mobile devices.
 The project is maintained by the [Interactive Media Group](http://interactivemedia.uoregon.edu/) of Univeristy of Oregon Libraries.

 [Ripple Website](http://ripple-core.uoregon.edu/)